 These paragraphs are from Paula's excellent book The Beauty Bible, page 215.
 I strongly recommend the 2nd Edition of this book to all women who want straight talk about beauty problems.
 That's Paula below looking great even though she hates facial exercises.

-Since I'm not selling a facial exercise program, I don't have to try to destroy the credibility of Paula Begoun on this topic or to misrepresent her point of view.
+I don't want to destroy the credibility of Paula Begoun on this topic or to misrepresent her point of view.
 She presents her argument against facial exercise clearly, cogently - and honestly.
 You, the reader of the material on this site, will have to make up your own mind as to what is best for your face.
 For people who prefer not to exercise, Paula's rationale will be welcome news.

 And, by the way, Botox, which Paula mentions, does work.
 It gives the person injected a smooth brow - but it leaves the upper part of the face almost expressionless because the muscles in this area are at first just deadened, then later become atrophied.